romainducrocq/wheelcc/README.md

 ### Compiler

 wheelcc compiles a list of C source files to x86-64 AT&T GNU/Linux assembly (see [_Implementation Reference_](https://github.com/romainducrocq/wheelcc/tree/master?tab=readme-ov-file#implementation-reference) section for a list of supported C language features).
-(TBD, it is planned to support fasm x86-64 Intel GNU/Linux assembly as an alternative backend  output.)
 The `-s` command-line option can be used to output the assembly without linking, and the `-c` option to create an object file instead of an executable.
 Otherwise, it creates an executable located next to the first source file and with the same name without the extension, or with the name set with the `-o` command-line option.
 wheelcc also has comprehensive compile error handling, and outputs error messages with the file, line and explanation for the compile error to stderr.